Corbusier 2 Seater

 - Base Material: Polished #304 grade stainless steel

-- Assembly: Fully assembled
+- Assembly: None required, it comes fully assembled

 - Number of Seats: 2